shuntaochen/calosjs/README.md

 Expecting your code!
-Let's make it easier and faster! my own raw javascript library for manipulation of DOM, like jquery, but extend some new features and is not so big like those libraries and can be used by functions
+Let's make it easier and faster! a raw javascript library for manipulation of DOM, like jquery, but extend some new features and is not so big like those libraries and can be used by functions